patrykpilek/sending-email-php/README.md

 - [ ] using HTML and CSS to add formatting to your emails
   - format the body of an email using HTML
   - insert an image into the body of an email
+  - add style to the HtML in an email using CSS
 - [ ] sending emails asynchronously: build a basic asynchronous queue from scratch
 - [ ] sending emails asynchronously using the RabbitMQ Messaging Server
 - [ ] third-party email services: using mailgun